mryap/fierce-robin/src/pages/posts/guide-for-wordpress-static-sites.md

 Static websites are not a new concept.
 Before WordPress CMS, websites are built with html files, CSS and Javascript and being uploaded via FTP to a web server.
 No database is involved.

-Smashing Magazine ditch WordPress and move to JAMstack - stands for JavaScript, APIs, & Markup; an approach to building and hosting websites that allows you to have all the web performance & security benefits of a static website along with the dynamic capabilities of a database-driven CMS.
+JAMstack - stands for JavaScript, APIs, & Markup; is an approach to building and hosting websites that allows you to have all the web performance & security benefits of a static website along with the dynamic capabilities of a database-driven CMS.
+Smashing Magazine ditch WordPress and move to JAMstack.

-Static sites are appealing for their security, reliability, speed and saving on hosting site.
-Hosted on GitHub, powered by the likes of Netlify with Content Delivery Network and free HTTPS.
+As database is not involve each time, static sites are appealing for their security, reliability, speed and saving on hosting site.

 ### The Best of Both World

 Without a round-trip request to the database to served up a webpage when user access thru a browser is appealing.
-A faster site and when your CMS is down, you site is still up and running.
+A faster site and when your CMS is down, you site will not be affected

 A workaround via Github.
 All content is saved and store as markdown file.

 ![](https://pbs.twimg.com/media/D5UNWEjWkAUPJXQ?format=jpg&name=900x900)

 This Github as back-end approach is not for everyone as you need to master [Git command](https://mryap.github.io/github-oneliner/).

 ### Caveat Emptor - The Trade Off